astral-sh/rye/docs/guide/commands/tools/list.md

 ## Options

-* `-i, --include-scripts`: Also show all the scripts installed by the tools
+* `-s, --include-scripts`: Show all the scripts installed by the tools

++/- 0.26.0

+    Renamed from `-i, --include-scripts` to `-s, --include-scripts`.

-* `-v, --version-show`: Show the version of tools
+* `-v, --include-version`: Show the version of tools

++/- 0.26.0

+    Renamed from `-v, --version-show` to `-v, --include-version`.

 * `-h, --help`: Print help